 These reports will be shared with any user with whom you’ve established a Health + Ancestry sharing connection.
 If you are concerned about sharing your reports with your connections, check Your Connections before opting in.
 You can cancel or downgrade any Health + Ancestry connections with whom you do not wish to share health reports.
 Please keep in mind that some reports, including Late-Onset Alzheimer’s Disease*, Parkinson’s Disease*, and BRCA1/BRCA2 (Selected Variants)*, are never shared with other users regardless of your sharing level.

 For more information on Sharing and how to change your settings, see How to Start and Stop Sharing.

 How are these different than my Reports Archive?

 Many of these reports cover the same or similar variants as the reports included in your archive.
 However, the formatting and interpretation of results may be different between reports.
 Your genetic results did not change between reports, but due to differences in the interpretation of results, you may see different overall results in your reports.
 If you have questions about what you’re seeing, you check out the article linked from the banner within your account or contact Customer Care.

-Will I continue to get updates to my Genetic Health Risk and Carrier Status reports?
+Will I continue to get updates to my Health Predisposition and Carrier Status reports?

 You may not be eligible for new reports as your sample was processed on an earlier version of our genotyping chip.
 We are actively working on a chip upgrade policy and hope to have it available in the coming months.